alebruno/pgm_dqn/README.md

 `python pgm_train.py`

-Results after 5000 batches of 10 episodes each: the agent beats the computer-controlled player most of the time.
+Result after 5000 batches of 10 episodes each: the agent beats the computer-controlled player most of the times.

 <img src="images/pgm_video.gif" alt="drawing" width="400"/>